 While proper home care is the first step in maintaining oral health, it is essential to have professional cleanings every six months, or more frequently depending on the need.
-These visits should be maintained at least every six months to insure that periodontal health (that of the gums) is maintained.
-During these visits we also perform an exam of the entire mouth to insure that oral health is properly maintained.
+These visits should be maintained at least every six months to ensure that periodontal health (that of the gums) is maintained.
+During these visits, we also perform an exam of the entire mouth to ensure that oral health is properly maintained.

 One key component of oral health prevention is protecting the deeply grooved teeth in the back of the mouth.
 These deep grooves and fissures are susceptible to sticky foods and bacteria and can form cavities.
 Dental sealants act as a barrier, protecting the teeth against decay-causing bacteria.
 Sealants are usually applied to the chewing surfaces of the back teeth (premolars and molars) where decay occurs most often.

-Used as a topical agent, fluoride actually has the ability to re-mineralize areas of teeth that have begun to decay, and halt further progression of disease.
-Fluoride is present in toothpaste, and can be applied in higher dosages in varnish and gels by a dental professional.
+Used as a topical agent, fluoride actually has the ability to re-mineralize areas of teeth that have begun to decay and halt further progression of the disease.
+Fluoride is present in toothpaste and can be applied in higher dosages in varnish and gels by a dental professional.

 When a tooth is weakened by decay, grinding, or other type of damage, but does not need a full dental crown, an inlay/onlay may be recommended by our dentists.
 Porcelain onlays/inlays are stronger than fillings but at the same time do not cover the entire tooth like a porcelain crown.
 In addition to restoring function to a damaged tooth, they are conservative and cosmetic resulting in a natural looking smile.